 - Some specialist teaching takes place, notably in music and modern foreign languages, as well as some aspects of PE/Dance/Drama.

-Spring Hill school meets the requirements of the National Curriculum 2014 regarding English, Mathematics, Science, Information Communication Technology, and the Foundation Subjects.
+Spring Hill school meets the requirements of the National Curriculum 2014 regarding English, Mathematics, Science, Computing and the Foundation Subjects.
 RE is also taught as a statutory subject following the agreed syllabus as advised by the Local Authority.
 Modern foreign languages are also taught throughout the school and French is our chosen language.
 Our curriculum is one which is broad and balanced.
 Through assemblies and in-class teaching, children learn about the fundamental British values as part of our social, moral, spiritual and cultural curriculum.

 Pupils' Access to the Curriculum

 Pupils have access to the National Curriculum through integrated topic work and cross-curricular themes as well as specific subject lessons.
 A high standard of achievement is expected in all subjects.
 It is appreciated, however, that some children experience learning difficulties and, wherever possible, additional support is given.
 Some children will be identified as having Special Educational Needs (SEND) and in partnership with parents, will be brought to the attention of our SENCO - Mr Blower.

 The school is very active musically.
 Mr Brown is our wonderful music teacher and children enjoy learning guitars, drums and glockenspiel.
 Children take part in whole school singing assembly every Thursday, learning songs by Bob Marley to The Beatles!
 In the Autumn term, our school choir visit Oswaldtwistle Mills and Spring Hill care home to perform Christmas songs.
 In January, children take part in the Young Voices event at Manchester Arena and Last Choir Standing.